ronakgh97/AI4J/README.md

     *   Configurable base URLs and API endpoints.
     *   Customizable request timeouts.
     *   API key authentication for online LLM providers (e.g., Gemini, OpenAI).
-    *   Option to use the base URL as the full endpoint URI for specific API structures.
+    *   Option to use the base URL as the full endpoint URI for specific API structures (`useBaseUrlAsEndpoint`).
 *   **Streaming Support:** Efficiently handles LLM responses as they are generated, providing a smooth, real-time user experience.
+    *   **Synchronous and Asynchronous Streaming:** Provides both `sendStreamRequest` for blocking stream processing and `sendStreamRequestAsync` for non-blocking, asynchronous stream handling using `CompletableFuture` and `ScheduledExecutorService`.
     *   **Custom Stream Handling:** Utilizes `StreamHandler` for processing incoming content chunks.
     *   **Flexible Stream Response Parsing:** The `StreamResponseParser` interface (with `DefaultStreamResponseParser` and `WordStreamHandler`) allows for custom parsing of diverse LLM streaming response formats.
     *   **Configurable Streaming Speed:** Control the speed of streamed responses using `streamDelayMillis` for a smoother output.
+    *   **Resource Management:** `DefaultHttpClient` now implements `AutoCloseable` to ensure proper shutdown of internal resources like `ScheduledExecutorService`.

 ### Memory Management